nagiatzi/devcamper/readme.md

 > Backend API for DevCamper application, which is a bootcamp directory website

 ## Usage
-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own.

 ## Install Dependencies